KailaniBailey/KailaniBailey/README.md

-- 👋 Hi, I’m @KailaniBailey
+-  Hi, I’m @KailaniBailey
-- 👀 I’m interested in data science, linguistics and language learning, sports, and traveling.
+-  I love data science, linguistics and language learning, sports, and traveling.
-- 🌱 I’m currently learning more about Github and how to save data in repositories.
-- 💞️ I’m looking to collaborate on tech projects and mobile applications.
+-  I’m looking to collaborate on tech projects and mobile applications.
-- 📫 How to reach me: You can reach me online @KailaniBayy !
+-  You can reach me on X @KailaniBayy
-- 😄 Pronouns: she/her/hers
-- ⚡ Fun fact: I love driving and feeling the wind in my hair (:

 <!---
 KailaniBailey/KailaniBailey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.